Divide and Conquer: High-Resolution Industrial Anomaly Detection via Memory Efficient Tiled Ensemble: Results

 \textbf{Results on MVTec AD.} \Cref{tab:mvtec} reports anomaly detection and localization results obtained on the MVTec AD dataset.
 A tiled ensemble with overlapping tiles (ENS9) achieves the best results in terms of anomaly detection for Padim and FastFlow and second best for PatchCore and Reverse Distillation.
 It also achieves the best localization performance for PatchCore and FastFlow, and second best for Padim.

 Results on VisA with all 6 setups are displayed in~\Cref{tab:visa}.
-A tiled ensemble with overlapping tiles (ENS9) achieves the best results in terms of anomaly detection for Padim, FastFlow, and Reverse Distillation, significantly outperforming baseline single model (SM256) and single model processing the same resolution of $512 \times 512$ (SM512) in all three cases.
-It also achieves the best results for anomaly localization for FastFlow and Reverse Distillation.
+A tiled ensemble with overlapping tiles (ENS9) achieves the best anomaly detection results for Padim, FastFlow, and Reverse Distillation, significantly outperforming baseline single model (SM256) and single model processing the same resolution of $512 \times 512$ (SM512) in all three cases.
+ENS9 also achieves the best anomaly localization results for FastFlow and Reverse Distillation.\\

 The anomaly detection results of a tiled ensemble (ENS4 and ENS9) consistently outperform a single model with tiled input (ST4 and ST9) in almost all setups, except for PatchCore, and in terms of localization for Padim.
 This indicates that having a separate model specialized in each tile location can lead to better performance in high-resolution images.
 The tiled ensemble with overlapping tiles (ENS9) in most setups outperforms a single model processing the same resolution (SM512) as well as a tiled ensemble with non-overlapping tiles (ENS4).
 This demonstrates the potential benefits of the stacking ensemble mechanism.